Thyxx/meteor-polaris/README.md

 # Meteor Boilerplate using Shopify Polaris

-This project aims to help anyone building a Shopify app with Meteor JS.
+This project aims to help anyone to create a Shopify app with Meteor JS.

 ## Getting Started